GAPS-Collab/gaps-online-software/doc/tof/COMMAND_LIST.md

 ## Tof Commands

-_this is based on slides from Sydney, Dec 2022_
+_This is based on slides from Sydney, Dec 2022, Achim's input, and, hopefully, a good dose of common sense._

 ### Implementation

-_obviously, this is subject to change_
+_This is subject to change._

 Each command has a `TofCommandCode` (u8) and a data field (u32).